JackPohlmann/pyrate/DEV/Readme.md

 ## NOTES

+- Before deployment, change the 'DEV/' directory to 'pyrate/', and use setuptools to package it.

 - As an example, the Docker python module has a file named 'constants.py'.
   This seems similar to the pyrate 'keys.py' but could be extended (there is precedent!)